shubhambansal500/Whatapp-message-sender/PRIVACY_POLICY.md

-# Privacy Policy for WhatsApp Message Sender
+# Privacy Policy for Quick Chat Message

-**Last Updated:** 28/012026
+**Last Updated:** February 22, 2026

 ## Introduction

-WhatsApp Message Sender ("we", "our", or "the app") is committed to protecting your privacy.
-This Privacy Policy explains how we handle information when you use our mobile application.
+Quick Chat Message ("we", "our", or "the App") is committed to protecting your privacy.
+This Privacy Policy explains how we handle information when you use our Android application published on Google Play.

+By using Quick Chat Message, you agree to the practices described in this Privacy Policy.

+> **Note:** Quick Chat Message is an independent tool.
+It is **not** affiliated with, endorsed by, or officially connected to WhatsApp or Meta Platforms, Inc. in any way.

+---

-## Information We Collect
+## Information We Handle

+### 1. Phone Numbers and Messages You Enter

+When you use the App, you can enter:

+- A **phone number**
+- An optional **message text**

+This information is used **only on your device** to:

+- Construct a WhatsApp deep link URL (e.g., `https://wa.me/{phone_number}?text={message}`)
+- Open WhatsApp (or another supported app) via Android Intent so you can send a message

-**We do NOT collect, store, or transmit any personal information.**
+**We do NOT:**

-Our app:
+- Collect phone numbers or messages on our own servers
+- Store phone numbers or messages on our servers (we do not operate any backend server)
+- Sell, rent, or share phone numbers or messages with third parties

+All processing related to the phone number and message happens **locally on your device**, and then the data is passed directly to WhatsApp (or another messaging app) when you tap send.

+### 2. Other Personal Data

+Aside from the phone number and message you explicitly type, the App:

-- Does NOT require user registration or login
+- Does **NOT** require user registration or login
-- Does NOT collect phone numbers
-- Does NOT collect messages
+- Does **NOT** collect your contacts
-- Does NOT collect location data
+- Does **NOT** collect location data
-- Does NOT collect device information
+- Does **NOT** collect device identifiers or analytics data
-- Does NOT use analytics or tracking
-- Does NOT use cookies or similar technologies
+- Does **NOT** use cookies or similar tracking technologies

+---

 ## How We Use Information

-Since we do not collect any information, there is no information to use or share.
+Because we do not collect or store your data on our servers, our use of information is limited to:

+- Building a deep link URL on your device using the phone number and optional message you provide
+- Launching WhatsApp (or another compatible app) using that URL so you can send a message

+We do **not** use this information for analytics, advertising, profiling, or any other purpose.

+---

 ## Data Storage

-**All data processing happens locally on your device.**

-- Phone numbers and messages are entered by you
-- All processing happens on your device
+- All data processing (phone number and message) happens **locally** on your device.
-- No data is sent to any server
-- No data is stored on your device
+- We do **not** store this data on external servers.
-- No data is backed up to cloud services
+- We do **not** create any permanent database of your inputs.
+- Once you close the App or clear the fields, the phone number and message you entered are no longer available inside the App.

+Any subsequent storage or logging of data is handled by WhatsApp or other messaging apps according to **their own** privacy policies.

+---

 ## Third-Party Services

-Our app uses the official WhatsApp deep link API (`https://wa.me/`) to open WhatsApp.
-When you click "Send Message", the app opens WhatsApp on your device.
-We do not have access to:
+Quick Chat Message uses the official WhatsApp deep link mechanism (`https://wa.me/`) and Android intents to open WhatsApp (or other supported apps) on your device.

-- Your WhatsApp contacts
-- Your WhatsApp messages
-- Your WhatsApp account information
+When you choose to send a message:

+- The phone number and optional message you entered are passed to WhatsApp (or another messaging app) on your device.
+- That data is then handled under **WhatsApp’s** or the respective app’s privacy policy, not ours.

+We do **not** control how WhatsApp or other apps process your data.
+Please review WhatsApp’s and any other messaging app’s own privacy policy for more details on their data practices.

+---

 ## Permissions

-Our app does NOT request any permissions.
-We only use Android Intents to open WhatsApp, which does not require special permissions.

-## Children's Privacy

-Our app does not knowingly collect information from children under 13.
-Since we do not collect any information, this is not applicable.

-## Changes to This Privacy Policy

-We may update this Privacy Policy from time to time.
-We will notify you of any changes by updating the "Last Updated" date.

-## Contact Us

-If you have any questions about this Privacy Policy, please contact us at:
-- Email: bansalcoding500@gmail.com

-## Compliance

-This app complies with:
-- General Data Protection Regulation (GDPR)
-- California Consumer Privacy Act (CCPA)
-- Google Play Store Privacy Policy requirements
+The App aims to be lightweight and privacy friendly:

+- The App does **NOT** request sensitive runtime permissions like access to Contacts, SMS,